AMTedesco224/rt_bus_tracker/README.md

 This application could be updated to view multiple bus routes at once or toggle through different bus routes in Boston for future development.

-!!Licensing Information!!
+## !!Licensing Information!!

-This code is licensed by MIT under the and all subsequent copies of this repository should include this information.
+## This code is licensed by MIT and all subsequent copies of this repository should include this information.